Trolleybuses in Seattle: Routes

+Steep grades

+The system serves many hilly areas and features some very steep grades.
+The steepest grade on the system is 19 percent in the block of Madison Street between 3rd and 4th Avenues in downtown, where traffic runs in the downhill direction only.
+The second-steepest blocks, and the steepest sections with two-way traffic, are the block of Queen Anne Avenue between Prospect Street and Highland Drive (in the Lower Queen Anne neighborhood) and the block of James Street between 4th and 5th Avenues downtown, with grades of 18.5 percent and 18.3 percent, respectively.

 Fleet

 Current

 The Metro trolleybus fleet presently comprises two types, 40 ft and 60 ft articulated buses.
 These buses accrue a total of 3.7 million miles each year (62.8% on 40-foot buses, 37.2% on 60-foot buses) and are the cleanest and quietest buses in Metro's fleet.

 Metro's current trolleybuses are New Flyer Xcelsior coaches that were delivered beginning in 2015.
-These 174 coaches have a low floor design, a wheelchair ramp (instead of a lift) and air conditioning.
+These 174 coaches have a low-floor design, a wheelchair ramp (instead of a lift) and air conditioning.
 The new trolleybuses are built with motors from Škoda and a Vossloh Kiepe electric drive system, including an auxiliary power unit (lithium ion phosphate batteries) that allow buses to operate off-wire for at least 3 miles, a first for Metro.